Hedvig Elisabeth Charlotte of Holstein-Gottorp: Life as Queen

 The election of a new heir to the throne was held in Örebro.
 She supported the former Crown Prince Gustav first and Peter of Holstein second.
 It was decided that the Queen should be confined to Strömsholm Palace during the election because of the general belief that she would interfere.

-When Jean Baptiste Bernadotte was elected, the government sent her Fredrik August Adelswärd as their representative to inform her.
+When Jean-Baptiste Bernadotte was elected, the government sent her Fredrik August Adelswärd as their representative to inform her.
 He said that he realized her disappointment, as Bernadotte was a non-royal, but asked her to pretend to be happy for the health of the monarch, who was afraid that she would displeased.
 She answered that she would be happy with any one who could bring stability: "Then it will be the right one, and he will find a loyal friend in me.
 If he is also gifted with talent and a good heart, then his lineage would mean nothing to me."
 She asked for permission to go to Örebro, and declared: "I do not meddle in politics, although everyone may say otherwise."

 Bernadotte made a very good impression on her, and their relationship was a good one.
 At their first meeting, he said to her: "Madam, I understand more than well what feelings my arrival must bring you, but please remember, that the first King was a soldier, who benefited from success!"
 She replied: "Let us not speak of it now, you have earned your success, which is more worthy than to have been born to it."
 He asked her for advice and discussed the matters of state with her.
 He also assisted her in arranging a state funeral for Axel von Fersen.

 In 1811, she was asked by the council to convince the King to appoint Bernadotte regent and convince the latter to accept the post, which she did.

-The Queen described Désirée Clary as good-hearted, generous and pleasant when she chose to be and not one to plot, but also as immature and a "spoiled child", who hated all demands and was unable to handle any form of representation.
+The Queen described Bernadotte's wife, Désirée Clary as good-hearted, generous and pleasant when she chose to be and not one to plot, but also as immature and a "spoiled child", who hated all demands and was unable to handle any form of representation.